CurvSurf/FindSurface-Android/Readme.md

 }
 ````

+A recommended path is `libs/findsurface.aar` to make the project self-contained.

 And then, click the "Sync Project with Gradle Files" button on the top left corner of the Android Studio.

 That's it.
 You're all set to go.